Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Deriving the Gravitational Wave Timing Residual

 \subsection{Assumptions}

-\textit{Einstein Field Equations \& Source Binary} \begin{enumerate} \item Cosmologically static and flat universe (hence the background metric is flat Minkowski, ${\eta_{\mu \nu} = \mathrm{diag}(-c^2, \ 1, \ 1, \ 1)}$). \item Weak field limit (gravitational waves are a metric perturbation on top of the Minkowski background). \item Small source compared to the distance to the observer and the wavelength of the wave. \item Slow-moving source (non-relativistic, no post-Newtonian analysis required). \item Transverse-traceless gauge. \item The binary source is circular. \item The source is located at a fixed angular sky position and distance from the Earth. \item Far field approximation of the metric perturbation \textit{amplitude} - the binary source is sufficiently far from the field point of interest that $|\vec{x}_\mathrm{field} - \vec{x}_\mathrm{source}| \approx R$ in the amplitude of the metric perturbation.
-This assumption won't be made when evaluating the retarded time. \end{enumerate} \textit{Earth \& Pulsar} \begin{enumerate} \item Earth is at the center of our coordinate system. \item The pulsar is located at a fixed angular sky position and distance from the Earth. \item The antenna patterns are assumed to remain constant over the Earth-pulsar baseline. \item The pulsar's own rotation period $T$ timescale must be appropriately small in comparison to the orbital period and coalescence time of the gravitational wave source.
-Specifically we have two case requirements depending on the regime: \begin{itemize} \item \underline{Monochromatic Source}: $\omega_0 T \sim \frac{T}{T_\mathrm{orbit}} \ll 1$ \item \underline{Frequency Evolving Source}: $\frac{T}{\Delta \tau_c} \ll 1$ \end{itemize} Our pulsars are millisecond pulsars~\citep{NG_11yr_data} and the orbital period of our sources of interest are $\mathcal{O}\left(\text{weeks} \ - \ \text{decades}\right)$, so this assumption is safe. \end{enumerate} \textit{Frequency Evolution Formalism} \begin{enumerate} \item The observation time scale is much, much less than the time to coalescence (measured from the fiducial time): $t_\mathrm{obs} \ll \Delta \tau_c$ \end{enumerate} \textit{Fresnel Formalism} \begin{enumerate} \item When deriving the Fresnel formalism we assume we are not working in any of the plane-wave limits, that is when $F=0$ or $\ \hat{r}\cdot\hat{p} = \pm 1$. \item Corrections in the geometrical orientation components which affect the amplitude of the timing residual, namely the antenna patterns, which are due to the curvature of a gravitational wave are negligible.
-Only corrections which directly affect the phase and frequency of these quantities are significant. \end{enumerate}
+\textit{Einstein Field Equations and Source Binary} \begin{enumerate} \item Cosmologically static and flat universe (hence the background metric is flat Minkowski, ${\eta_{\mu \nu} = \mathrm{diag}(-c^2, \ 1, \ 1, \ 1)}$). \item Weak field limit (gravitational waves are a metric perturbation on top of the Minkowski background). \item Small source compared to the distance to the observer and the wavelength of the wave. \item Slow-moving source (non-relativistic, no post-Newtonian analysis required). \item Transverse-traceless gauge. \item The binary source is circular. \item The source is located at a fixed angular sky position and distance from the Earth. \item Far-field approximation of the metric perturbation \textit{amplitude} - the binary source is sufficiently far from the field point of interest that $|\vec{x}_\mathrm{field} - \vec{x}_\mathrm{source}| \approx R$ in the amplitude of the metric perturbation.
+This assumption will not be made when evaluating the retarded time. \end{enumerate} \textit{Earth and Pulsar} \begin{enumerate} \item Earth is at the centre of our coordinate system. \item The pulsar is located at a fixed angular sky position and distance from the Earth. \item The antenna patterns are assumed to remain constant over the Earth-pulsar baseline. \item The pulsar's own rotation period $T$ time-scale must be appropriately small in comparison to the orbital period and coalescence time of the gravitational wave source.
+Specifically, we have two case requirements depending on the gravitational wave source regime: \begin{itemize} \item \underline{Monochromatic Source}: $\omega_0 T \sim \frac{T}{T_\mathrm{orbit}} \ll 1$ \item \underline{Frequency Evolving Source}: $\frac{T}{\Delta \tau_c} \ll 1$ \end{itemize} Our pulsars are millisecond pulsars~\citep{NG_11yr_data} and the orbital period of our sources of interest is $\mathcal{O}\left(\text{weeks} \ - \ \text{decades}\right)$, so this assumption is safe. \end{enumerate} \textit{Frequency Evolution Formalism} \begin{enumerate} \item The observation time scale is much, much less than the time to coalescence (measured from the fiducial time): $t_\mathrm{obs} \ll \Delta \tau_c$ \end{enumerate} \textit{Fresnel Formalism} \begin{enumerate} \item When deriving the Fresnel formalism, we assume that we are not working in any of the plane-wave limits, that is when $F=0$ or $\ \hat{r}\cdot\hat{p} = \pm 1$. \item Corrections in the geometrical orientation components that affect the amplitude of the timing residual, namely the antenna patterns, which are due to the curvature of a gravitational wave are negligible.
+Only corrections that directly affect the phase and frequency of these quantities are significant. \end{enumerate}